UCCS Bachelor of Social Work

-- Please contact us at firstname.lastname@example.org with questions or to schedule an appointment.
+Please contact us at firstname.lastname@example.org with questions or to schedule individual appointments.

 UCCS Social Work Focuses on Key Social Work Skills:

-Serve clients using a generalist social work practice approach with a focus on the individual within his or her environment.
+Serve clients using a generalist social work practice approach with a focus on the individual within his/her/their environment.

 Understand how to ethically and competently help clients and communities across diverse populations.

 Utilize intervention methods that are evidence-based and trauma-informed.